Communication-Focused Therapy (CFT) for Social Anxiety and Shyness

 How This Relates To Readers

-For readers, the practical bridge is the idea that social anxiety is not only about fear in isolation; it is also about how communication with oneself and others becomes restricted, rehearsed, avoided, or overloaded.
+For readers, the practical bridge is the idea that social anxiety is not only fear in isolation; it is also about how communication with oneself and others can become restricted, rehearsed, avoided, or overloaded.

 PDF And Source Links

 A stable local PDF copy has not yet been identified in the current media library for this paper.
-The page therefore links to the available profile, citation, or related source records and can be updated when an approved copy is available.
+For now, this page links to the available profile, citation, or related source records and can be updated when an approved copy is available.

 Selected Citations And Mentions